-- Every four to six weeks, insert a training week where intensity is significantly decreased (known as de-load).
+- Every four to six weeks, insert a training week where intensity is significantly decreased.

-- Designate a few exercises each day for the primary purpose of improving movement/mobility.
+- Work in a few exercises each day for the primary purpose of improving movement/mobility.

 - Don’t merely “go as hard as you can” every day.
-Develop progressive training intensity goals.
+Instead, develop progressive training intensity goals.

-Both HIIT and continuous aerobic exercise programs have many benefits on the body, including increased cardiac muscle mass, increased fat oxidation, and increased disposal of metabolic wastes.
-Athletic trainers warn that if you’re looking to build muscle and burn fat, LISS alone might not reach your goal.
-Your body will also adapt to LISS over time, so what was once challenging for you will cease to be after many repeats of the same workout.
+Both HIIT and continuous aerobic exercise programs carry many health benefits, including increased cardiac muscle mass, fat oxidation, and improved disposal of metabolic wastes.
+Athletic trainers warn that if you’re looking to build muscle and burn fat, LISS alone might not be enough to reach your goal.
+Your body will also adapt to LISS over time, so what was once challenging for you will cease to be challenging enough after many repeats of the same workout.

-In most everything, variety is vital – eating a variety of foods, doing a variety of physical activities.
-When in doubt, shake up your routine.
+In most everything, variety is vital; when in doubt, shake up your routine.